muratk5n/thirdwave/en/README.md

 Africa is our hunter-gatherer history - the concept of a kingdom requires a static farmer to tax.
-Agro started around the Medi, so their kingdoms are the oldest.
+Agro started around the Medi, so their kingdoms (to their detriment) are the oldest.

 "Since humans originated from Africa they must have the oldest kingdoms there"